exoscale/pithos/_includes/concepts.md

 Pithos works by exposing the following entities:

--   Ring: The global storage service.
+-   *Ring*: The global storage service.
--   Region: A location denominator, mapping to a physical location where bucket object data is stored.
+-   *Region*: A location denominator, mapping to a physical location where bucket object data is stored.
--   Storage Class: Denotes the redundancy at which data is stored.
+-   *Storage Class*: Denotes the redundancy at which data is stored.
--   Bucket: Logical aggregation of objects sharing common properties.
+-   *Bucket*: Logical aggregation of objects sharing common properties.
--   Object: Representation of a file as uploaded by a client.
+-   *Object*: Representation of a file as uploaded by a client.
--   Tenant: A client-organization.
+-   *Tenant*: A client-organization.
--   User: A member of a tenant, identified by a unique ID or email address.
+-   *User*: A member of a tenant, identified by a unique ID or email address.

-Additionally, pithos internals stores information in different locations:
+Additionaly, pithos separates storage in different layers:

--   Keystore: ring global ID to details storage.
+-  Keystore: ring global storage of credentials.
--   Metastore: ring global lightweight storage of bucket owner and location.
+-  Metastore: ring global storage of bucket location information.

--   Keystore: Interface allowing ID to tenant, group and other details lookup
--   Metastore: Interface allowing interaction with the global ring metadata
--   RegionMetastore:
+-  RegionMetastore: region local storage of object metadata.
--   Regionstore: Interface allowing interfaction with
+-  Regionstore: region local and per-storage class object storage.

 ## Configuration